Frequently asked questions

 The research spectrum in the areas of machine learning, computer vision and robotics is broad.
 It ranges from novel numerical algorithms enabling learning machines to become faster and more reliable, to intelligent software for self-driven vehicles and smart traffic guidance systems, to soft robots whose design is based on nature.
 Medical applications are also of great importance.
 Thanks to innovative methods such as genome or proteome analysis as well as high-resolution imaging methods, the mass of medically usable patient data is increasing rapidly.
 The available amounts of data can often only be meaningfully evaluated with the help of algorithms.
 AI is an important tool for the development and application of new, effective therapies tailored to individual patients.

-Amazon is one of currently seven companies partnering with the Cyber Valley cooperation.
-Amazon seeks collaboration with scientists in Cyber Valley, because leading experts in the fields of artificial intelligence and machine learning work here.
-The establishment of an Amazon research center or the Bosch AI campus in Tübingen therefore benefits the local research institutions and the entire region.
+The industrial partners seek collaboration with scientists in this initiative, because leading experts in the fields of artificial intelligence and machine learning work here.
+The establishment of, for example, an Amazon research center or the Bosch AI campus in Tübingen therefore benefits the local research institutions and the entire region.
 After all, science thrives on close professional exchange, which is promoted by the creation of a spatial cluster.
 This is why Cyber Valley welcomes the additional commitment of Amazon and Bosch in Tübingen, as these companies are among those corporations worldwide that conduct ambitious AI research themselves.

-Our society will change rapidly in the coming decades due to intelligent systems.
-Researchers, politicians, business leaders, philosophers – all those who deal with the future – agree on this.
-Intelligent systems are already everywhere today.
-The speed at which they enter our 'real world' is enormous.
-Research is progressing at the same pace, yet it is lagging far behind the natural sciences and is only just beginning.
-Whatever the future may be, it is important that Europe contributes its academic and social values and traditions with self-confidence and plays a leading role in the development of the artificial intelligence of the future.
-We should not leave AI research to others, such as North America and China.

 For Europe to play a leading role, strategic investment in basic research is needed.
 Tomorrow’s learning methods are invented today.
 This is where Cyber Valley comes in.
 In order to understand autonomous systems, an interdisciplinary education is necessary that did not exist in Germany in a structured form until now.
-This has changed with the Cyber Valley initiative.
+This has changed with Cyber Valley.
 The aim is to establish a research area in the field of intelligent systems in the Neckartal region and to launch exemplary research funding programs.
 Thus, the Stuttgart-Tübingen region is to develop into the world's leading hotspot in the new research area of intelligent systems and make the name ‘Cyber Valley’ internationally known.